 The settlers came from Rye by way of an Indian trail.
 This road appears on early maps as the “Road to Rye,” but in 1708 it was called “Queen’s Highway” named for Queen Anne.
 Today, it is known as North St. During colonial times, WP remained a village in the Town of Rye.

-By 1697, the Village of WP was centered along another Indian trail where N and S Broadway are today.
+By 1697, the Village of WP was centered along another Indian trail where N & S Broadway are today.
 By 1734, it was referred to as “The Village Street.”
 Open space called “the Commons” was designated residential use.
 The commons became the center of Broadway and then Broadway Park.
-In 1898, Charles Tibbits, a community member, founded the WP Village Park Association to improve the park and it was renamed in his honor.
+In 1898, Charles Tibbits, a community member, founded WP Village Park Association to improve the park that would later be renamed in his honor.

-The Heritage trail with red and blue markers (pictured just left) runs through the park.
-The trail was created by the WP Monument Committee established in 1958 and is now sponsored by the WP Historical Society.
+Running through the park, the Heritage trail with red & blue markers (pictured just left) was created by the WP Monument Committee established in 1958; is now sponsored by the WP Historical Society.
 It is linked to Google maps at whiteplainshistory.org.
 An original map of the trail that includes different areas can be found on the Town of Harrison’s website (harrison-ny.gov).
 Monuments in the park include the Civil War, WWI and Christopher Columbus monuments (pictured below from left to right).

 In 2009, the routes used by Generals George Washington & Jean-Baptiste Donation de Vimeur, comte de Rochambeau (of France)during the later part of the Revolution were designated as a National Historic Trail.
 In 2016 makers were placed in Tibbits Park marking the route that comes through WP.
 Information about this trail can be found at the website nps.gov/warp/index.htm.
 Markers like these can be found elsewhere in the area.